-Term Definition Serious Adverse Event (SAE) Where an AE results in death; is life threatening (i.e. the subject was at risk of death at the time of the event; it does not refer to an event which hypothetically might have caused death if it were more severe); requires hospitalisation or prolongation of existing hospitalisation; results in persistent or significant disability or incapacity; is a congenital anomaly or birth defect, is otherwise considered medically significant by the investigator
+Term Definition Adverse Event (AE) Any untoward medical event affecting a clinical trial participant.
+Serious Adverse Event (SAE) Where an AE results in death; is life threatening (i.e. the subject was at risk of death at the time of the event; it does not refer to an event which hypothetically might have caused death if it were more severe); requires hospitalisation or prolongation of existing hospitalisation; results in persistent or significant disability or incapacity; is a congenital anomaly or birth defect, is otherwise considered medically significant by the investigator